grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi tapped Owen on the shoulder and they climbed down to the sonar compartment where Bastian joined them on the trip down to the cargo hold.

 When they stuck their noses into the cargo hold and Hemi brought the lights up, it still smelled a little damp.
 Hemi was certain the quilted patchwork of steel and frozen slag that covered the split seam of the hull was still seeping.
 They might never have a completely dry cargo hold again.
 That was OK, that's what bilge pumps were for.
 But the accumulating bilge water was another good reason to shift the cargo and get some play in the boat trim.

+[//]: # (make sure to emphasize the weight of the crates/warheads in here --- 25kg for each warhead)

 Gregory had stacked the wooden crates into the hold inexpertly.
 There was a bit of an art to it, and Gregory had only the beginnings of the skill needed.
 The crates had been initially laid down all the way up and down the length of the hull along the sides.
 This was a good start, forming the base for putting the rest of the crates on the top.
 But then Gregory had gotten lazy and stacked the additional layers of crates mostly towards the bow.
 That was easier to do and kept the crates out of the way for crew moving in and out of the cargo hold, but put more weight in the bow than Hemi wanted.
 They needed to move some of the upper layers of the crates in the front towards the rear of the cargo hold while still leaving enough room for the crew to get through the crates.